Do I need an attorney when I am injured in an auto accident?

 What does it cost?

-Tuttle Law gets paid the same way every injury attorney in the state of Florida gets paid, on a contingency fee basis.
+Tuttle Larsen, P.A. gets paid the same way every injury attorney in the state of Florida gets paid, on a contingency fee basis.
+Our fee is typically 33 1/3% of your recovery.
 That means that we only get paid if we get a recovery for you.

-Tuttle Law almost exclusively handles personal injury cases so we have made a strong impression on insurance companies by proving time and again that we will fight to defend our clients from their aggressive tactics.
+Tuttle Larsen, P.A. almost exclusively handles personal injury cases so we have made a strong impression on insurance companies by proving time and again that we will fight to defend our clients from their aggressive tactics.

-What are the initial steps of my case?
+What are the initial steps of my auto accident case?

 In the beginning stages of your case, we will notify the other party and any involved insurance companies that you have retained us to represent you.
 We will also request the insurance company to give us a copy of any statements you may have given them before you retained us.